 This is a term for fireworks that do not have aerial effects or explode.
 Items that are classified as Safe and Sane include sparklers, snaps, smoke balls, fountains, snakes, and in some cases wheels.
 Items that are not classified as Safe and Sane include firecrackers, rockets, and cakes.
 Some states restrict legal fireworks to Safe and Sane items only.Salute

 A salute is an item that explodes.
 This term is most frequently used in regard to aerial items, although some people refer to firecrackers as “ground salutes.”
 When a salute explodes, it is referred to as a report.Saturn Shell

 A shell that produces a ring around an inside ball of stars.
 The Saturn shell is a combination of a peony with a ring around it.

-Another name for a tourbillion.
-A serpent is a type of star that spins in the sky and gives off large quantities of gold, silver, or white light.
+Also known as a serpent, a tourbillion is a type of star that spins in the sky and gives off large quantities of gold, silver, or white light.
 These are generally constructed as a small paper tube with holes on each end that allow it to spin.

-A term for a device that spins very fast and lifts high into the sky, only to explode or burst into a special aerial effect.
-These are also called planes, helicopters, or UFOs.
+A term for a device that spins very fast and lifts high into the sky, bursting into a special aerial effect.
+These are also called helicopters, planes, or sky flyers.

 Visco is a type of rugged waterproof fuse that is used to light fireworks.
 Most visco fuse is green in color, but is available in almost any color.
 Because visco fuse is known to spit fire when it is lit, you should never light visco directly with a match or anything that would put your fingers in close proximity to the fuse.
 Instead, visco should be lit with a propane torch, a road flare, or a long punk.